 (1) An officer of a co-operative must not accept a commission, fee or reward, whether pecuniary or otherwise, from a person in relation to a transaction or proposed transaction between the person and the co-operative.

-Penalty: a fine of $6 000.
+Penalty for this subsection: a fine of $6 000.

 (2) An officer of a co-operative who commits an offence under subsection (1) is liable to make good to the co-operative double the value or amount of the commission, fee or reward.

+[Section 441 amended by No. 7 of 2016 s.
+200.]

 442. False statements in loan application etc.

 (1) A person must not in or in relation to an application, request or demand for money made to or of a co-operative —